 My portfolio contains examples of microlearning and on-the-go learning.

-Since educators and communicators assign different meanings to words like these.
-Here’s my understanding of them and how they inform my choices in designing educational podcasts and related instructional material.
+Since educators and communicators define these terms differently, here is how I understand them and how they inform my choices in designing educational podcasts and related instructional material.

 Microlearning is focused on one end result.

 That could be comprehending a concept, seeing how to perform a task, or discovering a way to be more efficient.

 No one agrees on the ideal length of a microlearning session.
 The idea is that it can fit into a person’s workday or lifestyle without taking up too much time.

 Sometimes learners have difficulty understanding certain concepts or applications.
 Microlearning can provide extra explanation to help the learner understand those tricky parts.

 Some situations do not require a long course.
 They are easily addressed in a short microlearning session.

 At other times, several microlearning sessions could be connected in order to provide a fuller understanding of a concept.